terraware/terraware-web/remote-backend/README.md

 Now you should be able to log in and use the web app.

-When you're done, you can run `docker-compose down` in this directory to shut down the HTTPS proxy.
+When you're done, you can run `docker compose down` in this directory to shut down the HTTPS proxy.

 You don't need to run the HTTPS proxy if you're testing with a local terraware-server instance;